learnwithparam/website/content/blog/creating-404-page-with-react-router/index.md

 tags: ['React', 'React Router']
 ---

-We have learned how to create dynamic URL in react router and also we learned how to handle query params in react router and pass those values to the page component.
+We have learned how to create [dynamic URL in react router](/blog/dynamic-pages-in-react-router/) and also we learned how to handle [query params in react router](/blog/how-to-handle-query-params-in-react-router/) and pass those values to the page component in our previous posts.

 In this part, we will learn how to show a 404 page if there is no route matching the URL.